Active Channel: History

-Most Active Channels were provided by bigger entertainment companies like Disney, WB or AOL and also made heavy use of DHTML (Dynamic HTML).
-Channel defaults varied by country, and were controlled by the choice of country during the installation of Internet Explorer 4 (and therefore Windows 98).
+Most Active Channels were provided by bigger entertainment and news companies like Disney, WB or AOL and also made heavy use of DHTML (Dynamic HTML).
+Channel defaults varied by country/region, and were controlled by the choice of country/region during the installation of Internet Explorer 4 (and therefore Windows 98).
 Channels could be displayed in a Channel Bar.

 Active Channel support was removed from Internet Explorer in version 7, as it had been superseded by the more popular and standards-based RSS format.